 Everyone needs an Emergency Fund!
-An Emergency Fund is a section of money set aside to cover the unexpected financial events in life that comes your way.
+An Emergency Fund is money set aside to cover the unexpected financial events in life that comes your way.
 These unexpected events can be stressful and costly.

 Not just for millionaires anymore, net worth measures the difference between what you own and what you owe.
 Knowing your net worth is part financial fitness checkup (how am I doing?) and part planning tool.